 M-36 Darnall Hall, 37th and O Streets, NW, Washington, D.C.
 20057

-The Coordinator will work with employees who experience sexual misconduct to coordinate protective measures and other timely services, provide information about available resources, and explain the University policies on sexual misconduct and the University's complaint process.
+The Title IX and Deputy Title IX Coordinator will work with employees who experience sexual misconduct to coordinate protective measures and other timely services, provide information about available resources, and explain the University policies on sexual misconduct and the University's complaint process.

 Georgetown University Police Department (GUPD)